bcgsc/RNA-Bloom/README.md

 ## Quick Start :running:

-:warning: RNA-Bloom only supports paired-end RNA-seq data.
+:warning: RNA-Bloom only supports paired-end short-read RNA-seq data (eg. Illumina, BGISEQ) and nanopore RNA-seq data (Oxford Nanopore Technologies).
 Input reads must be in either FASTQ or FASTA format and may be compressed with GZIP.

 ### assemble bulk RNA-seq data:
 ```